6.5 Grendel vs. 6.8 SPC Head to Head: Which is Better?

 With an objectively less cool name, 6.8 Remington Special Purpose Cartridge has a decently cool backstory.

-Designed by Remington with the help of the Army Marksmanship Unit and Special Operations Command (SOCOM), the 6.8 SPC was commissioned because of special operation units requested a cartridge that hit harder out of their M4 rifles than the standard 5.56 NATO was able to do.
+Designed by Remington with the help of the Army Marksmanship Unit and Special Operations Command (SOCOM).
+The 6.8 SPC was created for the special operations units.
+Who requested a cartridge more powerful than the standard 5.56 NATO.

-Basically, high-speed tactical guys in units like Army Delta Force and the Navy SEALs needed something to give their M4s a bit of a boost in lethality.
+High-speed tactical teams in the Army Delta Force and Navy SEALs needed a way to make their M4s more lethal.

-Keep in mind that 5.56 NATO was really designed for 20” barrels.
+Keep in mind that the 5.56 NATO was designed for 20" barrels.
 While the M4 uses a 14.5” barrel and barrels even shorter than that are not uncommon within SOCOM.

-While cartridges like 300 Blackout and 7.62x39 work wonderfully from a short barrel, 5.56 NATO loses a lot of velocity and energy from such short lengths.
+While cartridges like 300 Blackout and 7.62x39 work wonderfully from a short barrel.
+The 5.56 NATO loses a lot of velocity and energy from short lengths.

 6.8 SPC was one answer to this problem.

-Sadly, the development was rushed and there were pressure issues during military testing that basically killed the project.
+Unfortunately, the team rushed the development, and pressure issues during military testing killed the project.

-While there aren’t official results, there have been anecdotal reports from guys that used 6.8 SPC uppers in the field during the GWOT that liked the cartridge.
+With no official results, there have been anecdotal reports from guys using the 6.8 SPC upper in the field during the GWOT that liked the cartridge.

-While it might have failed to be adopted by the US Army, LWRCI continued development on the cartridge and on a special AR-15 to shoot it resulting in their Six8 line of rifles.
+While it failed to be adopted by the US Army.
+The LWRCI continued the development of this cartridge and a special AR-15 resulting in their Six8 line of rifles.

-Because of how extremely similar these two cartridges are, we’re going to talk about both at the same time since they cover the same ground.
+These two cartridges are very similar.
+So, we're going to discuss about both at the same time since they cover the same ground.

 Hunting